decentraland/documentation/content/creator/sdk7/3d-essentials/3d-model-animations.md

 If in the above example, the `bite` animation only affects the shark's mouth, and the `swim` animation only affects the bones of the shark's spine, then they can both be played at the same time if they're on separate layers.

 {{< hint warning >}}
-**📔 Note**   `Animator.playSingleAnim()` stops all other animations that the entity is currently playing.
+**📔 Note**:  `Animator.playSingleAnim()` stops all other animations that the entity is currently playing.
 To play multiple animations at the same time, modify the `playing` property in the animation states manually.
 {{< /hint >}}

 ## Animation speed